openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 Given this, the severity of these failures is low.

-Stale data may be observed by fetching the non-authoritative API resource and comparing the value of the `machine.openshift.io/synchronised-generation` annotation with the generation of the authoritative resource.
+Stale data may be observed by fetching the non-authoritative API resource and comparing the value of the `spec.authoritativeAPI` and `status.authoritativeAPI`.
-Errors in conversion will be reported on the Machine API resource in the `status.conditions`.
+Errors in conversion will be reported on the Machine API resource in the `status.conditions` under the `Synchronized` condition.

-The new webhook introduced by this enhancement will have `FailPolicy=Ignore`, and therefore should not impact cluster operations when failing.

-When the controller and webhook are restored, they should, unless there are persistent errors in need of human intervention, continue reconciling and restore the desired state.
+When the controller is restored, it should, unless there are persistent errors in need of human intervention, continue reconciling and restore the desired state.

 ## Implementation History